mworion/MountWizzard4/doc/architecture/calculations.rst

-In skyfield there is a chapter about satellite calculations and precision: https://rhodesmill.org/skyfield/earth-satellites.html#avoid-calling-the-observe-method Despite the fact that the observe method is expensive the difference in calulation time for a 900 step track is on my computer 120ms (using more precise observe method) to 7ms (using the less precise difference).
+In skyfield there is a chapter about satellite calculations and precision: https://rhodesmill.org/skyfield/earth-satellites.html#avoid-calling-the-observe-method Despite the fact that the observe method is expensive the difference in calculation time for a 900 step track is on my computer 120ms (using more precise observe method) to 7ms (using the less precise difference).